 by Contributing Author

-The pandemic has created an uncertain financial climate for millions of people all around the world.
-With inflation reaching all-time highs and jobs becoming less secure with each passing month, it’s difficult to feel good about the future in terms of finances.
-If you’ve been affected by the economic disruption, the following are some tips on how to cope with the worries you might be feeling.
+The pandemic has created an uncertain financial climate for millions of people worldwide.
+With inflation reaching all-time highs and jobs becoming less secure each month, it’s difficult to feel good about the future regarding finances.
+If you’ve been affected by economic disruption, the following are some tips on how to cope with the worries you might be feeling.

 Focus On What You Can Control

-It’s easy to spend time worrying about things that we have no control over.
-Increasing interest rates, escalating inflation, the recent hikes in fuel prices…these are all worrying things but we should not be losing sleep over them.
-Instead of spending your time thinking about what will happen if the price of grain continues to soar, focus on things that you can actually change and control.
+It’s easy to spend time worrying about things we cannot control.
+Increasing interest rates, escalating inflation, the recent hikes in fuel prices…these are all worrying things, but we should not be losing sleep over them.
+Instead of thinking about what will happen if the price of grain continues to soar, focus on things you can change and control.

 Will you offer us a hand?
 Every gift, regardless of size, fuels our future.